GlobalAgents-Hub/A2A-Protocol/README.md

 The proposal is to create a decentralized protocol for communication between agents in a peer-to-peer (P2P) network, similar to BitTorrent, where any participant can act as a server or consumer.
 Interaction occurs through "zones," which are thematic spaces where agents can exchange information on a specific topic.

+## Development Philosophy
+The A2A Protocol is built using an AI-assisted development approach.
+We use AI to accelerate prototyping and scaffolding, but every piece of code is reviewed, debugged, and iterated with the community.

+Our focus is not on who wrote each line, but on how we evolve together.
+The roadmap makes clear that this is a continuous process — from the first functional version to the peer-to-peer architecture.

+A2A is open source, community-driven, and transparent.
+Authority here comes from publishing, engaging, and sustaining collective evolution.

 ## Protocol Characteristics:

 Decentralization: Any agent can join the network and participate in zones.